Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Non-unimodal parameterizations

-In this section we will give a list of parametrizations which are not unimodal but in a sense at the border to unimodal parametrizations. \begin{prop} Assume that the characteristic $p\neq 2$. \begin{enumerate} \item The parametrization $(t^4,t^{10}+t^{2k+1}+a\cdot t^{2k+3})$ is at least bimodal iff $k\geq \frac{p+9}{2}$. \item A parametrization of multiplicity $4$ and semigroup $\Gamma\geq \langle 4,13\rangle$ is at least bimodal. \item A parametrization with semigroup $\Gamma\geq \langle 5,9\rangle$ is tt least bimodal. \end{enumerate} \end{prop} For proof the proposition we need the following lemma.
+In this section we will give a list of parameterizations which are not unimodal but in a sense at the border to unimodal parameterizations. \begin{prop} Assume that the characteristic $p\neq 2$. \begin{enumerate} \item The parameterization $(t^4,t^{10}+t^{2k+1}+a\cdot t^{2k+3})$ is at least bimodal iff $k\geq \frac{p+9}{2}$. \item A parameterization of multiplicity $4$ and semigroup $\Gamma\geq \langle 4,13\rangle$ is at least bimodal. \item A parameterization with semigroup $\Gamma\geq \langle 5,9\rangle$ is tt least bimodal. \end{enumerate} \end{prop} For proof the proposition we need the following lemma.